TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Justice Dept. Sues to Stop AT&T's $85 Billion Time Warner Deal
 *   Ala.
 Senate Race Shows National Parties' Waning Influence
-*   Charlie Rose Accused of Making Unwanted Sexual Advances
+*   Conservative Group Aims to Sell Republican Tax Plan
+*   Ingraham: 2017 Has Been a Great Year for Workers
+*   Justice Dept. Sues to Stop AT&T's $85 Billion Time Warner Deal
 *   New Allegation Against Franken, This Time Met With Silence
-*   House Passes Tax Bill in First Step Toward Major Overhaul
 *   Presidential Job Approval
 *   Cartoons of the Week